 U.S. Central Command used Anthropic's Claude for intelligence assessments and target identification during the operation — the same model designated a national security threat 18 hours earlier.

-Finance.
+Geopolitics.
 Technology.
-Politics.
+Economics.
+Science.
 The signal that cuts the noise.

 Remove the observer and the observed collapses to the loudest signal.
 This paper documents why — and what to do about it.